mdlacasse/Owl/README.md

 - Future tax brackets are pure speculation derived from the little we know now and projected to the next 30 years.
 Your guesses are as good as mine.
 Having a knob to adjust future rates might be an interesting feature to add for measuring the impact on Roth conversions.

+The solution from an optimization algorithm has only two states: feasible and infeasible.
+Therefore, unlike event-driven simulators that can tell you that your distribution strategy runs out of money in year 20, an optimization-based solver can only tell you that a solution does not exist for the plan being considered.
+Examples of infeasible solutions include requesting an estate value too large for the savings assets to support, even with zero net spending basis, or maximizing the bequest subject to a net spending basis that is already too large for the savings assets to support, even with no estate being left.

 -----------------------------------------------------------------------
 ## An example of Owl's functionality
 With about 10 lines of Python code, one can generate a full case study.